maxrmorrison/deep-learning-project-template/README.md

 this folder.

-### What if I have an especially complex preprocessing pipeline?

-I recommend one of two designs.
-1. Replace `preprocess.py` with a `preprocess` submodule.
-This will be a directory `NAME/preprocess` that contains a module initialization script `__init__.py`, an entry point `__main__.py`, and the rest of your preprocessing code.
-2. Implement only the entry point in `preprocess.py`.
-Move the data transformations to either a new file `transform.py` or new `transform` submodule.

 ### What if my evaluation includes subjective experiments?

 In this case, replace the `<file>` argument of `NAME.evaluate` with a directory.
 Write any objective metrics to a file within this directory, as well as any generated files that will be subjectively evaluated.
-If evaluation is especially complex, consider making an `evaluate` submodule.

 ### How do I release my code so that it can be downloaded via pip?